 Korean Commercial Arbitration Board

 Noomadi Resorts & Residences AG

-- Defending Thai nationals and the former owners and operators of a leading casino in Poipet, Cambodia in claims made by Donaco International Limited and related companies (DNA Companies) for breach of restraint of trade provisions in the sale agreement, breach of contract, breach of fiduciary duties, and conspiracy following the sale of the the sale of the casino business to Donaco International.
+- Representing clients who are Thai nationals and the former owners and/or operators of a leading casino in Poipet, Cambodia in a $250m arbitration brought by Donaco International Limited alleging the breach of restraint of trade provisions in the sale agreement, breach of contract, breach of fiduciary duties and conspiracy relating to the sale of a casino company.